zofe/burp/README.md

 ## why

-The idea is to have a way to _work with your application urls_ and to define a "semantic" in your urls.<br />
+The idea is to have an "all in one" router,filter,event listener.
+I'ts a way to build event-driven widgets and define a flexible "semantic" in application urls<br />

-To make widgets that works driven by  uri-segments or query-string, without the need to have a classic controller.
+Burp can power widgets that works driven by _uri-segments_,_query-string_ or both, without the need to have a classic controller.

 ## Installation